The physical approach on the surfaces of rotation in E24: Physical approach on the surfaces of rotation in

 That is, to know the velocity $V_{1}^{x^{\ast }}$ $=V_{1}\cos \varphi_{1} =f_{1}\frac{dx}{ds}$ and the velocity $V_{1}^{\alpha ^{\ast }}$ $ =-V_{1}\cosh \theta_{1} \sin \varphi_{1} =f_{4}\frac{d\alpha }{ds}$, the velocity $V_{1}^{t^{\ast }}=V_{1}\sinh \theta_{1} \sin \varphi_{1}$ $=\frac{ dt}{ds}$ in the angular direction multiplied by the radius $f_{2}$ and $ f_{4}.$ Physically, since the second geodesic equation, one writes the following equations

 The specific angular momentum about the axis of symmetry is constant along a geodesic.
-This expression can be used to rewrite the variable angular velocity $dx/ds$ and $d\alpha /ds$ in the specific energy formula according to the constant specific angular momentum to obtain the constant specific kinetic energy that is given according to the radial motion and another constant of the motion is given as
+This expression can be used to rewrite the variable angular velocity $dx/ds$ and $d\alpha /ds$ in the specific energy formula, to obtain the constant specific kinetic energy that is given according to the radial motion and another constant of the motion is given as

 2) For the hyperbolic surface of rotation $\Upsilon ^{2}(y\left( s\right) ,z\left( s\right) ,t(s));$ similarly, one can write the speed function